yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 #### Application metrics

-Application metrics are the ones having the prefix `cdcsdk_`.
+Application metrics have the prefix `cdcsdk_`.
 The following metrics for the application are available:

 | Metric | Description |
 | :--- | :--- |